 But with the introduction of both mobile and device based telematics technology, that’s completely different.
 By leveraging a smartphone or installing automotive telematics in a vehicle, an automotive insurance provider can, in just a day or two, acquire a pretty accurate picture of a client’s on-road driving behavior.
 Insurers can see how fast they drive, how quick they take corners, how slowly they brake, when they drive and where they drive.

 That’s hugely useful information on a client-to-client basis.
 But it’s also useful when considered in a collective way.
 By collecting all of the information related to a large pool of clients, insurers can start to understand how drivers behave at certain times of the day, in metropolitan or rural environments, even while driving specific types of vehicles.
 And that information can be collected and analyzed in real time — not just once or twice a year.

 2 – MOBILE TELEMATICS IS COST-EFFICIENT

-Thankfully, the world of telematics technology continues to evolve.
+Thankfully, the world of telematics technology continues to evolve and offers improved safety.
 Now, insurance companies are leveraging into people’s smartphones to get an accurate picture of how their clients drive.
 And why not?
 Smartphones are essentially high-tech computers that virtually everyone — including the young and old — now carry with them at all times.

 The rapid emergence of smartphones — no longer an expensive technology reserved for the very rich — has made mobile telematics the new champion of usage-based insurance.
 Besides the fact that just about everyone has one, smartphones are also a lucrative tool for insurance companies because they contain sensors that give insurance providers access to measurements like distance traveled and speed.
 They can even help insurance providers determine who’s driving (the owner of the vehicle or someone else), how fast the driver is taking turns and braking, and where and when the trip is taking place.